semiod-github/semiod-github.github.io/udemy2.md

 	      command: ["sleep"]
 	      args: ["3600"]

-    18. When there is an entrypoint and CMD set for a Docker image and if we are not manually overriding it at K8s manifest level, then dinal decsions is to use the default image specifications, Image Entrypoint -Sleep
+    18. When there is an entrypoint and CMD set for a Docker image and if we are not manually overriding it at K8s manifest level, then final decisions is to use the default image specifications, Image Entrypoint -Sleep
      Image Command - 3600
      Container Command ping -c5 google.com
-     Conatiner Argument - Not Set
+     Container Argument - Not Set
      Final ping -c5 google.com

     19. kubectl explain pod.spec
     20. Docker EXPOSE : Its functions as a type of document between person who builds the image and the person who runs the container, about which ports are intended to be published.
 	Kubernetes ports is same as Docker EXPOSE. kubectl run nginx --image=nginx
-	kubectl run nginx --image-mginx --port=80
+	kubectl run nginx --image-nginx --port=80
-	kubectl run nginx --image=mginx --port=80 --dry-run=client -o yaml
+	kubectl run nginx --image=nginx --port=80 --dry-run=client -o yaml
 	kubectl delete pod nginx
 	kubectl delete pod --all